itsteddyyo/strategy-pack/README.md

 #### <ins>Tabs</ins>

 The Entities/Cards are grouped in different tabs.
-Those can be [configured freely](see TODO).
+Those can be [configured freely](./CONFIGURATION.md#tab)

 In the default configuration there are tabs for: